PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 She had a nice smile, and the Wizard thought it was all the sweeter for being mixed with fear.
 Oh yes, thought the Wizard, he would definitely by taking something to go.
 "It sounded like a wolf," he said with exaggerated innocence, "I'd like two mutton sandwiches," he said with a smile.

-"Lettuce and Tomato?" asked Asarah.
+"With Lettuce and Tomato?" asked Asarah.

 "However you like them."